 ~4m Est. Time

-The Social Capital Integrated Questionnaire (SC-IQ), developed by the World Bank, is the global academic standard for mapping social capital.
+The Social Capital Integrated Questionnaire (SC-IQ), developed by the World Bank and published in Working Paper No. 18 (Grootaert et al., 2004), is the global academic standard for mapping social capital.
 It measures the multi-dimensional resources embedded within social networks, rather than focusing purely on individual psychology.

 This dynamic profiling engine isolates four distinct indices: Structural Density (your objective group memberships), Bridging Diversity (the heterogeneity of your network), Cognitive Trust (your perception of societal reliability), and Collective Action (civic engagement and empowerment).
 By completing these 10 core questions, you will generate a baseline radar profile of your socio-economic network assets.